Workers' Front (Spain): National issues

 The Workers' Front showed opposition to the independence of Catalonia, arguing that the pro-independence Catalan parties "do not even represent independence" and instead have "fostered Islamization and mass immigration in Catalonia".
 Ahead of the 2024 Catalan regional election, the Workers' Front announced its participation and called for Catalan voters to reject "Islamization and the fictitious separatist process".
 The party instead proposed to turn Spain into a federation.
 It also expressed support for Spanish ownership of Ceuta and Melilla, and decried Moroccan claims to these cities.
 The Workers' Front also claimed the Spanish ownership of Gibraltar, calling it a colony that is an "important strategic enclave that does not belong to them [the United Kingdom]", and arguing that its native population was expelled by the British.
+It calls for "expelling all foreign military bases, starting with the British army's presence in Gibraltar."

-The party showed support for Kurdish independence, as well as the self-determination of Western Sahara.
+The party showed support for Kurdish independence, as well as the self-determination of Western Sahara, declaring that "Spain will assume its historical debt and will defend without reservation the right of the Sahrawi people to self-determination."
 Vaquero condemned support for Ukraine in the Russo-Ukrainian war, writing: "The new left talks a lot about the struggle for peace and against the vestiges of colonialism, but then supports any action taken by NATO.
 If it is in line with their conception of 'human rights', then it is fine.
 The left wing spent years saying 'No to war' in Iraq, but they have not taken the same stance with Ukraine.
 It all depends on what suits Uncle Sam."
+Frente Obrero's sister party PML-RC declares its non-support for the conflict, seeing the Russo-Ukrainian War as a confrontation between two capitalist countries for territory, although Vaquero interviewed a Spanish volunteer fighting on the Russian side, and stated that it is "logical that Russia would seek to create a buffer state to curb NATO expansionism".

+Some have described the Workers' Front as Falangist, noting that despite its Marxist–Leninist doctrine, the party is strongly nationalist and combines its anti-capitalism with anti-immigration stances, along with calling for the defense of both the Spanish "national proletariat" and national integrity.
+It also promotes the concept of Hispanidad that is opposed to the "Anglo-American universe".
+Falangist writer Eduardo García Serrano argued that the Workers' Front, beyond its "youthful communism", also carries forward "social patriotism which was the essence of José Antonio Primo de Rivera".
+Serrano asserted that Vaquero is "a Falangist but doesn't know it".
+Similarly, Antonio Castilla Martín of the University of Salamanca argued that the party "draws on the symbolism and rhetoric of the early days of Falangism and National-Syndicalism".
+Vaquero stated that the Workers' Front is neither fascist nor Falangist, and that he is familiar with Primo de Rivera's works but does not find him interesting.
+He criticized Falangism for its alliance with Francoism.